Film In Reykjavík

 Reykjavík oﬀers myriad adventures and a paradise of possibilities.
-From Reykjavík’s colorful, quaint, iron-clad houses which are a source of endless fascination, functional neighborhoods of the modernists to world award winning contemporary architecture, many diﬀerent groups have inﬂuenced the decades shaping of the capital area into the vibrant, dynamic city it is today.
+From Reykjavík’s colorful, quaint, iron-clad houses which are a source of endless fascination, functional neighborhoods of the modernists to world award-winning contemporary architecture, many diﬀerent groups have inﬂuenced the decades shaping of the capital area into the vibrant, dynamic city it is today.

 Into to the wild in 30 minutes

 In Reykjavík, nature is quite literally at your doorstep – you don’t have to go far to find unspoiled wilderness where the influence of man and civilization vanishes.
-With rugged volcanic moonscapes, the raging ocean, golden waterfalls, steaming sulfur mountains, stark highland interior and majestic glaciers and lagoons, Reykjavík is a winning film destination.
+With rugged volcanic moonscapes, the raging ocean, golden waterfalls, steaming sulfur mountains, stark highland interior, and majestic glaciers and lagoons, Reykjavík is a winning film destination.

-Icelandic nature has unique charm not easily found elsewhere in the world.
+Icelandic nature has a unique charm not easily found elsewhere in the world.
 The country’s sharply contrasting features include light summer nights and the Northern Lights dancing across the dark winter sky.
 The magic of these light summer nights isn’t just the beauty but also that quality of light.

 During the summer, when the sun is the farthest away from the equator line, the hours of daylight in Reykjavík are among the longest in Europe with not less than 18 hours of daylight in June and July.
-The magic of these light summer nights isn’t just the quality of light but also the fact that filmmakers can make more of each day in shooting, enabling use of land- and townscapes during evening and night with fewer people around.
+The magic of these light summer nights isn’t just the quality of light but also the fact that filmmakers can make more of each day in shooting, enabling the use of land- and townscapes during the evening and night with fewer people around.

 Remember to get your 25% refund

 Reimbursements are offered for film and TV production costs incurred in Iceland.
-Producers can apply for reimbursements from the State Treasury of 25% of the costs incurred in the production of films and television programmes in Iceland.
+Producers can apply for reimbursements from the State Treasury of 25% of the costs incurred in the production of films and television programs in Iceland.